 "El Mercat de Sant Antoni" and "El Mercat dels Encants de Sant Antoni

 It is actually two markets in the same building:

 > El Mercat de Sant Antoni is the food market with no less than 95 stalls including 9 "xarcuteria" Here we like the Jabugo :-)

 >> And under the same roof but under another name "El Mercat dels Encants de Sant Antoni" just as many stands but not food such as fashion shops for men and women, accessories, jewellery, 4 haberdasheries, shoes, stands for children's clothes...
 A whole world!

-On Sunday from 8.30am to 2.30pm just around the outside of the building there is a book and coin market for all the collectors out there.
-You will find a tremendous assortment of old books, magazines, comics, postcards, records, coins, stamps but also textiles..
+On Sundays from 8:30 am to 2:30 pm, a book and coin market takes place all around the building.
+You will find old books, magazines, comics, postcards, records, coins, stamps but also second-hand clothes.

 Mercat de Sant AntoniCarrer del Comte d'Urgell, 1, 08011 Barcelona, Spain

 Opening hours: Monday to Saturday from 8am to 8pm

 Phone: 00 34 934 26 35 21